 However, with real estate prices being what they are currently, downsizing or relocating may not yield enough profit to purchase a new primary residence and have a significant amount of cash in hand.
 Consult with your financial professional before selling your home.
 It may be best to leverage other forms of income and remain in your current residence until the housing market favors a more fortuitous outcome.

 Many retirees opt for a gradual retirement where they either continue working part-time or pursue a new part-time job to remain engaged, interact socially, and earn a little extra cash.
 Working part-time also helps retirees maintain a predictable schedule and feel a sense of accomplishment that is oftentimes lost when the working years cease.

-Still other retirees many have additional sources of passive income such as real estate, alimony, or deferred compensation.
-Make sure to factor in the tax implications of these passive income sources and plan ahead to determine if and when these income sources could dry up.
+Still, other retirees have additional passive income sources such as real estate, alimony, or deferred compensation.
+Make sure to factor in the tax implications of these passive income sources and plan to determine if and when these income sources could dry up.